 Freelance Income Tracker - Track Client Payments & Expenses

 Freelancing means juggling multiple clients, tracking 1099 income, and managing business expenses.
-SheetLink automatically syncs your bank account to Google Sheets, giving you real-time visibility into client payments, deductible expenses, and quarterly tax obligations—all in one spreadsheet.
+SheetLink syncs your bank account to Google Sheets when you click sync, giving you full control over when your financial data updates.
+Perfect for weekly or monthly financial reviews—track client payments, deductible expenses, and quarterly tax obligations all in one spreadsheet.

 Why Freelancers Choose SheetLink

 Most freelancers struggle with manual spreadsheets or pay for expensive accounting software.
-SheetLink gives you automated bookkeeping at a fraction of the cost:
+SheetLink gives you privacy-first bookkeeping at a fraction of the cost:

-- Auto-sync client payments - Track deposits from Venmo, PayPal, direct deposit, and checks
+- Manual sync client payments (you control when) - Track deposits from Venmo, PayPal, direct deposit, and checks

 - Track income by client - Tag transactions to see revenue per client relationship